Pureheart leaps to the target.

 These LMB shots do count as shot hits, and can proc shot effects like aptitude buffs, but they don't count as Standard Skill uses.

-These shots gain Thermal Aptitude, causing them to deal more Thermal DMG than normal.
+These shots automatically gain Thermal Aptitude, causing them to deal more Thermal DMG than normal.

 Note that Pureheart can have multiple Thermal Aptitude buffs at the same time, so her shots can make use of both her own and Little Sunshine's Thermal Aptitudes.